 We may have used animals in the past to develop medical treatments, but are they really needed in the 21st century?

 Yes.
-New techniques have dramatically reduced the number of animals needed - the number has almost halved over the last 30 years - but there is overwhelming scientific consensus worldwide that some research using animals is still essential for medical progress.
+While we are committed to reducing, replacing and refining animal research as new techniques make it possible to reduce the number of animals needed, there is overwhelming scientific consensus worldwide that some research using animals is still essential for medical progress.
 It only forms one element of a whole research programme which will use a range of other techniques to find out whatever possible without animals.
 Animals would be used for a specific element of the research that cannot be conducted in any alternative way.

 How will humans benefit in future?